-Far back in the history of Scotland, the very first settlers told legends about wildcats so fierce they bested human champions, and worshipped them as forest spirits.
+Far back in the history of Scotland, the earliest settlers told legends about wildcats so fierce they bested human champions, and worshipped them as forest spirits.
 Centuries later, clans formed together under the image of the wildcat and fought wars for the independence of the land.
-Today, as few as 100 remain in the wild, and the extinction of Britain's last large mammal predator could come within just a few years.
+Today, as few as 100 remain in the wild, and the extinction of Britain's last large mammal predator could come within the next few years.

 Welcome to the Save the Scottish Wildcat website, a resource on all things wildcat and supporter of the Wildcat Haven fieldwork project to save the species in the West Highlands of Scotland.

 Tragically, our magnificent wildcats are critically endangered, and the latest surveys suggest less than 100 individuals survive in the wild.
-Numbers originally decreased due to deforestation and human persecution, but today the primary threat is cross-mating with feral domestic cats.
-This gradual process is watering down the true wildcat genes, leaving behind "hybrids" which look a little like wildcats, but behave very differently.
+Numbers originally decreased due to deforestation and human persecution, but today the primary threat is cross-mating with feral domestic cats, a process called hybridisation.
+This gradually waters down the true wildcat genes, leaving behind "hybrids" which look a little like wildcats, but behave very differently.

 There is still hope; an independent conservation project set up by the Scottish Wildcat Association in 2008 and now continued under the name Wildcat Haven is working in the West Highlands neutering feral cats, researching feline populations and utilising a unique genetic test that identifies wildcats from hybrids and feral cats.
-Working closely with local communities, businesses and conservation and welfare groups Wildcat Haven is the only comprehensive solution to saving the Scottish wildcat; please give it your support and follow the project online via Facebook, Twitter and the Wildcat Haven website..
+Working closely with local communities, conservation and welfare groups Wildcat Haven is the only comprehensive action plan that can save the Scottish wildcat; please give it your support and follow the project online via Facebook, Twitter and the Wildcat Haven website.

 On this website you can learn more about Scottish wildcats, what they are, where they come from, the latest news and the history of the conservation effort; learn about the issues and please help spread the word; the survival of these amazing animals is in our hands.